Tetrazene

-Tetrazene is a chemical compound with the molecular formula H_{2}NN=NNH_{2}.
+Tetrazene is a chemical compound with the molecular formula H2N\sN=N\sNH2.
 It is a colorless explosive material.
-An analogue is the organosilicon derivative (tms)_{2}NN=NN(tms)_{2} where tms is trimethylsilyl.
-Isomeric with tetrazine is ammonium azide.
+An analogue is the organosilicon derivative (tms)2N\sN=N\sN(tms)2 where tms is trimethylsilyl.
+Isomeric with tetrazene is ammonium azide.

 Tetrazene explosive, commonly known simply as tetrazene, is used for sensitization of priming compositions.

 Properties

 Tetrazene has eleven isomers.
-The most stable of these is the straight-chain 2-tetrazene (H_{2}N-N=N-NH_{2}), having a standard heat of formation at 301.3 kJ/mol.
+The most stable of these is the straight-chain 2-tetrazene (H2N\sN=N\sNH2), having a standard heat of formation at 301.3 kJ/mol.
 The eleven isomers can be arranged into three groups: straight-chain tetrazenes, four-membered cyclotetrazane, and three-membered cyclotriazanes.
-Each straight-chain tetrazene isomer possesses one N=N double bond and two N-N single bonds.
+Each straight-chain tetrazene isomer possesses one N=N double bond and two N\sN single bonds.
 Tautomerizations do occur between the isomers.
 The ionic compound ammonium azide is also a constitutional isomer of tetrazene.

 Organometallic derivatives

-A variety of coordination complexes are known for R_{2}N_{4}^{2-} (R = methyl, benzyl).
+A variety of coordination complexes are known for R2N4(2–) (R = methyl, benzyl).